sylviequin/SA-Electricity-Market-Investment-thesis/README.md

 ### Overview

 South Australia operates the most renewable-penetrated grid in the National Electricity Market, with renewable share peaking above 80% on individual months and the state targeting 100% net renewable by 2027.
-This analysis examines how that transition has reshaped the economics of generation across five technologies: **diesel, natural gas, wind, solar, and battery storage** with a specific focus on the dispatch-weighted prices each technology actually captures.
+This analysis go through across five technologies: **diesel, natural gas, wind, solar, and battery storage** with a specific focus on the dispatch-weighted prices each technology actually captures.

-### Case study question
+---

+### The core problem

 South Australia runs on renewable energy more than almost anywhere else in the world, especially wind and solar covering over 100% of the state's electricity demand.
-But it's turned out that generating green electricity and actually making money from it are two very different things.
-When every solar farm switches on at noon and every wind turbine spins up overnight, prices don't rise to meet them, they collapse as a result.
-The market is flooded, and the very abundance that makes South Australia a renewable success story is the same force quietly squeezing generator revenues.
+But it's turned out that generating green electricity and actually making money from it are two very different things:

+- When every solar farm switches on at noon and every wind turbine spins up overnight, prices don't rise to meet them, they collapse.
+- The market is witnessing electricity oversupply, and the very renewable resource abundance that makes South Australia **a renewable success story** is the same force quietly squeezing generator revenues.

-Therefore, the analysis is built around a single underlying question:
+Therefore, the report is built around a single underlying question that matter:

-> *Where should new capital be deployed in the SA generation market, and which technologies offer the strongest risk-adjusted returns over a 10–15 year investment horizon?*
+> *Which generation technology produces returns, not just electricity on its own ?*

+---

+### Dataset

 The dataset comprises 5-minute resolution spot prices and dispatch volumes for **15 generators** (3 each across the five technologies) over a **two-year window**, totalling approximately 3.1 million observations.

+---

 ### What I did
 - Built a dispatch-weighted price (capture price) model and capture factor metric to compare actual generator revenue against time-weighted market averages